binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 #### Static Type Checking

 In JavaScript we need as much help as we can to fail fast.
 Static type checking gives us this.
-It also feels like the step before [DbC](http://blog.binarymist.net/2010/10/11/lsp-dbc-and-nets-support/.
+It also feels like the step before [DbC](http://blog.binarymist.net/2010/10/11/lsp-dbc-and-nets-support/).

 * [Flow](http://flowtype.org/) looks to be a good option.
-Providing consumers with the option of introducing type checking progressively and/or to certain parts that make the most sense.
+Providing consumers with the ability of introducing type checking progressively and/or to certain parts that make the most sense.
 Or rather missing parts that require the extra flexibility.

 Here is an example from the flow website.